 The observers who met the criteria performed 18 acquisitions over 6 other sessions.
 The order of these acquisitions was determined pseudo-randomly at the beginning of the practice session.
 In each session, the observer performed only three acquisitions.
 The observers were dark adapted at the beginning of each session.

-Psychometric Curve: The proportion comparison chosen data was used to obtain the psychometric curve for each acquisition.
+Psychometric Function: The proportion comparison chosen data was used to obtain the psychometric function for each acquisition.
 Each acquisition consisted of 330 trials with 30 trials at each comparison lightness level.
-At each lightness level, we recorded the number of times the subjects chose the comparison image to be lighter.
-The proportion comparison chosen data was fit with a cumulative Gaussian function using the Palamedes toolbox [12].
-The data was fit to obtain all four parameters of the psychometric curve: threshold, slope, lapse rate and guess rate.
+At each lightness level, we recorded the number of times the observers chose the comparison image to be lighter.
+The proportion comparison chosen data was fit with a cumulative Gaussian using the Palamedes toolbox [12].
+The data was fit to obtain all four parameters of the psychometric function: threshold, slope, lapse rate and guess rate.
 While estimating the parameters, the lapse rate was set equal to the guess rate and was forced to be in the range [0 0.05].
 The model was fit to the data using maximum likelihood method.
 The threshold was obtained as the difference between the LRFs at proportion comparison chosen 0.7602 and 0.50 as obtained from the cumulative gaussian fit.

-Double Linear Model Fit: The double linear model was defined as: log10T2=min{Δ,Δ+α[log10(σ2)-β]} where T is the threshold, Δ corresponds to the minimum threshold, β=log10(σ2) is related to the equivalent noise σ0 and α gives the rate of increase in log squared thresholds with log10(σ2).
-The model was fit to log10(T2)and log10(σ2)data using Matlab inbuilt fit function for the parameters {Δ,α,β}.
+Piecewise Linear Fit: The piecewise linear function was defined as: log10T2=max{Δ,Δ+α[log10(σ2)-β]} where T is the threshold, Δ corresponds to the minimum threshold, β=log10(σ02) is related to the equivalent noise σ0 and α gives the rate of increase in log squared thresholds with log10(σ2).
+The function was fit to log10(T2)and log10(σ2)data using Matlab inbuilt fit function for the parameters {Δ,α,β}.

 Computational Model: The computational model consisted of two parts.
 The first was to estimate the response of the early visual system to the image database.
 This was done as described in [7].
 The model incorporated typical optical blurring, axial chromatic aberration [13], and spatial sampling of the long (L), middle (M) and short (S) wavelength- sensitive cones [14].
 The L:M:S cone ratio in the cone mosaic was chosen to be 0.6:0.3:0.1 (1523 L cones, 801 M cones, 277 S cones).
 The CIE physiological standard [15] was used to get the spectral sensitivities of the cones.
 The response of the cones was calculated as the number of photopigment isomerizations in 100 msec, including the Poisson nature of the isomerization [16].
 The model was implemented using the software infrastructure provided by ISETBio (https://isetbio.org).
 The cone responses were demosaiced using linear interpolation to get the response of each cone class over the entire image.
 Further, the response of each cone class was normalized by the summed (over wavelength) quantal efficiency of the corresponding cone class to make the magnitude of the three cone classes similar to each other.